bokeh/bokeh/sphinx/source/docs/quickstart.rst

 IPython notebooks are great and widely used.
 Bokeh integrates with IPython notebooks nicely.
-All you need to do is to use the function output_notebook() (instead of output_file) in conjuction with show() and the %bokeh IPython “magic” command.
+All you need to do is to use the function output_notebook() (instead of output_file) in conjuction with show().
+You could also use the %bokeh IPython “magic” for the notebook that allows for configuring modes like autoshow, autohold for every cell.

 There are a number of IPython notebooks in the ``examples/plotting/notebook/`` directory.
 Just run::